What is Work Design?

 Work Design is an emergent practice to holistically design spaces and processes.
 It pragmatically develops physical-digital environments and tools in relation to work methods and behaviors.

-Work is an element that has always been ‘made’ and never really designed.
+Work is an element that has always been ‘done’ and never really designed.

 While the workspace has always been the focus of design, work as a holistic human and intellectual experience, indeed, is treated by different disciplines — HR, strategy, management, human sciences, architecture, etc.- through fragmented interventions.

-Work Design look at the idea of the ‘second place’- work environments- bringing awareness on the physical, mental and social impact they carry on individuals and teams.
+Work Design look at the idea of the ‘second place’- work environments- bringing awareness on the physical, mental and social impact they have on individuals and teams.

 We observed that there are discrete designable elements of work that, if curated purposefully, allow workplaces to be platforms to design and deliver successful product and services, while create fulfilling human experiences: